 What is the acceptable error for a two peg test?

 The answer to this very much depends on the task being carried out and the auto level or dumpy level being tested.
 The minimum acceptable error for any auto level or dumpy level should be less than 1mm for every 10m sighted through the telescope.
 For example, if you are reading an E-Grad Staff that is 50m away from the dumpy level, then you should be sighting through the telescope to the staff within 5mm of a level plane.

 If you are not getting an acceptable error from your auto, dumpy or builders level, then it might be time for a new one.
 Check out the 5 best dumpy levels for under £200.

 How often should a two peg test be carried out?

-An Auto Level should be checked at least every week or before any critical works.
+An Automatic Level or Dumpy Level should be checked at least every week or before any critical works are undertaken.
 This can be done easily and quickly by carrying out a two peg test.